 Emergencies can spring up at any time, and a great agent will only be a phone call away.
 If an agent says they only communicate through text or email, you can’t be sure you can reach them when you need to.

 This might seem like an odd question, but it can be beneficial for you to know how your agent will be compensated.
-Typically, a buyer doesn’t pay their agent anything, and the agents’ fee is rolled into closing costs that the seller pays for.
+Typically, a buyer doesn’t pay their agent anything, and the agents’ fee is rolled into the closing costs paid by the seller.
 A seller pays their broker, who then splits the commission with the buyer’s agent.
 Knowing if this is how your agent operates will mean no surprises later on.

-A buyer’s agent can provide you valuable knowledge about houses in the neighborhood you want to live in and important information about property taxes and zoning laws.
-If you decide that you need a real estate agent to buy a house, consider vetting your prospects with these questions.
+A buyer’s agent can provide you with valuable knowledge about houses in the neighborhood you want to live in and important information about property taxes and zoning laws.
+If you decide that you need a REALTOR® to buy a house, consider vetting your prospects with these questions.

-In the competitive real estate market, standing out above the others is vital to getting the house you want.
+In the competitive real estate market, standing out above other buyers is vital to getting the house you want.
 Ask an agent how they make their clients stand apart from the rest.
 An experienced agent should have one or more tried-and-true strategies to employ in different scenarios.

 As with any professional, you’ll want to know someone’s success rate.
 If they’ve found and closed on numerous homes, there’s every chance they can do it again for you.
 An agent with a larger success rate will obviously be more reliable than one with a more varying record.